-Blood glucose monitors are the main tool to check the control of the diabetes.
-At any given time, this monitor can reveal blood glucose level accurately and in a timely manner.
+Blood glucose monitor is the main tool to check the control of diabetes.
+At any given time, this monitor can reveal blood glucose levels accurately and in a timely manner.
 All they need is a small blood sample that is usually provided by piercing the tip of the finger and then placed on the test strip.
 The blood sample is then electronically tested for glucose and the results are shown on the screen of the monitor.
-Our blood glucose monitors come in a whole kit, with all the components required for an accurate reading of the glucose level in your blood.
-Although the frequency of how often monitor glucose level is usually determined by doctors or health related professionals, there has become a common ground.
+Our blood glucose monitor comes in a whole kit, with all the components required for an accurate reading of the glucose level in your blood.
+Although the frequency of how often monitor glucose level is usually determined by doctors or health-related professionals, there has become a common ground.
 Most people monitor their glucose level every morning before breakfast, before lunch, dinner, and right before they go to sleep.
-This depends on the users preferences.
+This depends on the users’ preferences.

 Blood glucose monitor tests the amount of glucose that is in the blood and is generally used by diabetics to help regulate their blood sugar levels.
 Diabetics on average use the monitor once a day for type 1 diabetes and for type 2 diabetes from anywhere between 3 to 10 times a day.
 The monitor determines blood glucose patterns and helps the individuals to accurately choose meals and manage activities throughout the day.

 Who needs the blood glucose monitor?

 The blood glucose monitor is meant for those who are diagnosed with diabetes type 1 or 2.
 The blood glucose meter will measure and display the amount of sugar (glucose) in your blood.
 Using a blood glucose meter can help you better manage your diabetes by tracking any fluctuations in your blood glucose level.

 Can I use the blood glucose monitor at home?

 Yes, the blood glucose monitor can be used at home as well as many other places.
 The blood glucose monitor only needs a small amount of blood and it shows the results in less than 5 seconds.